-'Mr Tucker (Henry) has caused a room 100 feet long by 25 feet wide to be built in a yard at the back of his mansion and although the room is yet in an unfinished state, the Harvest Home dinner and services were held in it on Thurs last,' (Swindon Advertiser 12th September 1864).
-This became commonly known as the 'Long Room' for many subsequent years.
+From the same newspaper article it was reported that 'Mr Tucker (Henry) has caused a room 100 feet long by 25 feet wide to be built in a yard at the back of his mansion and although the room is yet in an unfinished state, the Harvest Home dinner and services were held in it on Thurs last,' This became commonly known as the 'Long Room'

+for many subsequent years.
 The description continued, 'Two tables extending the whole length of the room having been well and abundantly furnished with roast beef and plum pudding, for 190 workmen and their wives employed on Mr Tucker's estate.'
-And it was normal practise for Henry Tucker, members of his family, farm managers, to be carvers and servers.
+And it was normal practice for Henry Tucker, members of his family, farm managers, to be carvers and servers.
 (Below.
-The row of cottages built by Henry Tucker for his workers.
+One of the rows of cottages built by Henry Tucker for his workers.
 On the opposite side of the road to the left - The Long Room).